wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    [I-D.fujiwara-dnsop-nsec-aggressiveuse].

-   The scope of this document is limited to the special case of recursive validating resolvers querying the root zone.
+   The scope of this document is limited to the special case of recursive DNSSEC validating resolvers querying the root zone.
 This is because the root zone has some well known properties which make it a special case - we know it is DNSSEC signed, and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there are no odd corner cases such as wildcards.
    See Section 3 for more discussion.

    If the (DNSSEC validated) answer to a query to a root server is an NXDOMAIN then the resolver SHOULD cache the NSEC record provided in the response.
-The resolver should NOT send further queries for names within the range of the NSEC record for the lifetime of the cached NSEC TTL.
+The resolver SHOULD NOT send further queries for names within the range of the NSEC record for the lifetime of the cached NSEC TTL.
 Instead, the resolver SHOULD answer these queries directly with NXDOMAIN (and NSEC records if so signalled by EDNS).
 They